The Mask (Chambers short story): Part three

 Boris frantically tends to Geneviève as she succumbs to a mysterious fever.
 While she is taken care of, Boris, in order to distract himself from distress, turns yet another goldfish into marble with the transformative solution, and then decides to do the same to a white rabbit.
-Alec avoids witnessing this, and instead turns himself into reading the play The King in Yellow.
+Alec avoids witnessing this, and instead turns to reading the play The King in Yellow.

 Still feverish, Geneviève wakes up briefly and says Alec's name.
 While Alec is astonished by this, Boris tries to comfort his friend, saying "It is not your fault, Alec, don't grieve so if she loves you".

 Alec hurriedly leaves, taking Jack with him, and concludes he is going to be ill as well.
 He enters a long-lasting period of illness, with the last thing he remembers before it being Jack saying "For Heaven's sake, doctor, what ails him, to wear a face like that?", which reminded Alec of the Pallid Mask in The King in Yellow.

 Alec is drawn into a period of feverish delirium with terrifying hallucinations involving Boris, Geneviève, and motifs in The King in Yellow.
 He also recalls that Geneviève's words were actually "I love you, but I think I love Boris best".
 While he recovers, Jack takes care of him, and he repeatedly asks Jack to see Boris and Geneviève, but is never granted that request.

 Before almost reaching full recovery, Alec wonders on his plans to meet Boris and Geneviève again, aiming to leave their lives forever afterward.
 However, Jack finally reveals that they are both dead.
-Alec, in a fit of rage, sinks into weeks of relapse, after which Jack, in a heartbreaking narrative, reveals what happened to their friends—Geneviève drowned in the pool after falling there under the influence of drugs, becoming a marble sculpture, and Boris shot himself in despair.
+Alec, in a fit of rage, sinks into weeks of relapse, after which Jack, in a heartbreaking narrative, reveals what happened to their friends—Geneviève drowned in the pool after falling under the influence of drugs, becoming a marble sculpture, and Boris shot himself in despair.
 Jack also tells Alec of his own meticulous actions to eradicate any trace of the transformative solution and the formula to produce it after the tragic events, as well as his work with a doctor to cover up the strange events.
 He then reveals Boris's will, which bequeaths everything to Geneviève, with the house and marbles left to Alec, and Jack entrusted with another property.
 Jack departs to fulfill Boris's wishes.

 The devastating revelation leaves Alec shattered, realizing the finality of their intertwined lives and the profound tragedy that has torn them apart forever.